 I lost 20 pounds, rapidly.
 Because I couldn’t stay still long enough to cook, or sit to eat.
 I couldn’t stand putting food to my mouth at all.
 I had previously quit smoking, but took it back up again.
 Smoking was the only thing my body seemed to ‘want.’
 I barely slept, I barely ate, I just paced around my small bedroom and smoked.
 I couldn’t even handle the stimulation of going out to the living room or outside to our little yard.
 At the time I lived in a very small back house with only one roommate, who was gone much of the time.
 So, the trip from my bedroom to living room was literally only two steps and our yard was small, but cozy and private and I didn’t have anyone around to upset me or ask anything of me.

 I was quickly to a point where I couldn’t even handle going to the bathroom, which again, was only maybe five steps from my bedroom.
-So I would go in a little portable receptacle.
-I probably don’t need to tell you that admitting this is humiliating, but I think it’s imperative you understand all the ways Akathisia can skew your reality, if you, or someone you love, is in the grips of it.
+So I would go in a little portable potty.
+I probably don’t need to tell you that admitting this is humiliating, but I think it’s imperative you understand all the ways Akathisia can skew your reality and limit basic functioning.
 I’m not saying all of these things will happen to everyone who goes through Akathisia, this is just the ways it manifested for me.

 When I tried sitting down I would constantly have to jump up and move around or I would use my arms and push myself back, over and over again.
 It’s hard to describe, it was a very odd feeling, but I was needing to endlessly move and adjust my body, constantly.
 I began ripping my hair out, literally.
 I also ripped at my skin.
 Now let me just tell you, I had no history of any of these behaviors before Akathisia.
 I didn’t have any history of serious mental illness, other than basic anxiety and a couple bouts of depression.
 And neither of these had caused anything remotely close to what I was now going through with Akathisia.